PC4102 - Introduction to Cognitive Psychology (2018/19)

 Balance of independent study and scheduled teaching activity

 Lecturer-provided materials will be placed online.
 These will include lecture slides with accompanying audio, self-test materials, and – where available – online readings.
 To accommodate students with hearing difficulties, sub-titles will be provided.

 On successful completion of this module the student will be able to:

-1. describe conceptual issues in cognitive psychology and the history of its development;
+1. understand conceptual issues in cognitive psychology and the history of its development;

-2. describe the cognitive structures and processes relevant to the topics covered in the syllabus;
+2. identify and describe the cognitive structures and processes relevant to the topics covered in the syllabus;

-3. explain the meaning of data derived from research studies.
+3. evaluate the meaning of empirical evidence derived from research studies.

 Formative feedback will be available in the form of: (a) comments on mid-term short-answer questions, and (b) automated responses to mock assessment via multiple-choice questions.

 Martin, G.N., Carlson, M.R., & Buskist, W. (2013).
 Psychology (fifth edition).
 London: Pearson.
 [This book is available online via the library’s electronic catalogue]